 Lee has performed recitals in the United States and Europe and has performed as a soloist with orchestras in Cluj, Romania, and at the University of Alabama.
 She was a featured performer with the Ashland (Ohio) Symphony Orchestra in March of 2001 in a production of Saint-Saëns’ Carnival of Animals, and with the Lynchburg (Virginia) Symphony Orchestra in March of 2010 playing Robert Schumann’s Piano Concerto.

-She performed with the Lynchburg College Symphony Orchestra in December of 2012, presenting George Gershwin’s Rhapsody in Blue; and with the James Chamber Players in April of 2013.
+She performed with the University of Lynchburg Symphony Orchestra in December of 2012, presenting George Gershwin’s Rhapsody in Blue; and with the James Chamber Players in April of 2013.
 Lee is the music director of Saint Thomas More Catholic Church in Lynchburg, Virginia.

 In spring 2011, Amos joined the Westover Honors Program faculty at LC, where she has taught an arts colloquium and an honors seminar.
 This year she will add Senior Symposium to her LC teaching schedule.

 Amos received her B.A. at the University of Rochester and the Eastman School of Music, and her master of music at the Eastman.
 She has taught in the music departments of Wesleyan University and Trinity College, both in Connecticut.
 Her areas of expertise include European music history, American music, and piano literature.
 Her most recent activities include a series of lecture-recitals titled, “American Piano Music: The Effects of the Melting Pot.”